How AI Is Changing the Job Market in 2026

 While some roles shrink, others are expanding rapidly.
 The shift is visible in job posting data.

-An analysis of nearly all U.S. job postings from 2019 through March 2025 found that openings for routine, automation-prone roles fell 13% after ChatGPT's debut.
+An analysis summarized by Harvard Business School used nearly all U.S. job postings from 2019 through March 2025 and found that openings for routine, automation-prone roles fell 13% after ChatGPT's debut.
 In the same period, demand for analytical, technical, and creative jobs grew 20%.

 The Indeed AI Tracker hit a high of 4.2% in December 2025 — meaning 4.2% of all job postings now mention AI requirements.
 Nearly 45% of data and analytics job postings contain AI-related terms.
 These are the roles absorbing the demand shift.